 Yi Peng Festival v Mae Jo Lantern Release

 From a personal perspective, I enjoy the proper 3-day Yi Peng Lantern Festival and Loy Krathong celebrations in Chiang Mai more than the stage-managed mass lantern release at Mae Jo.
-Don’t get me wrong, the lantern release at Mae Jo is fantastic and I can understand why it is on so many people’s bucket list.
-If you have the opportunity to attend the Mae Jo lantern release you should definitely go, but try to make time too for the main Loy Krathong and Yi Peng Festival in Chiang Mai which is a colourful mixture of street parades, religious activities, fireworks, floating krathongs on the water and sky lanterns in the sky.
+Don’t get me wrong, the lantern release at Mae Jo is photogenic and I can understand why it is on so many people’s bucket list.
+But do make time for the main Loy Krathong and Yi Peng Festival in Chiang Mai which is a colourful mixture of street parades, religious activities, fireworks, floating krathongs on the water and sky lanterns in the sky.

 Buying sky lanterns at Mae Jo

 The event organisers only allow sky lanterns that have been purchased inside the event grounds.
 The ‘Dhamma Chai’ lanterns that are on sale from the organisers are more expensive (around 100 Baht) than lanterns you can buy elsewhere.
 However, they are specifically designed for the event by Tudongkasatan Lanna and the Electricity Authority of Thailand (EGAT).
 Made using a bamboo frame and recycled paper, they adhere to fire regulations and won’t short-circuit power lines if they land on them.
 Organisers say money raised from the sale of the official ‘Dhamma Chai’ lanterns supports humanitarian and religious activities.
 If you buy lanterns from outside you will not be allowed to bring them into the event grounds.